 When RADIUS authentication is implemented, the RUCKUS device consults a RADIUS server to verify user names and passwords.
-You can optionally configure RADIUS authorization, in which the RUCKUS device consults a list of commands supplied by the RADIUS server to determine whether a user can issue the entered command.
+As an option, you can configure RADIUS authorization, in which the RUCKUS device consults a list of commands supplied by the RADIUS server to determine whether a user can issue the entered command.

-FastIron supports TLS encryption for RADIUS server and client authentication.
+$\label{thm:constraints} \textit{FastIron supports TLS encryption for RADIUS server and client authentication.}$